fluxcd/helm-operator/README.md

 The Helm Operator is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), allowing one to declaratively manage Helm chart releases.
-Combined with [Flux](https://github.com/fluxcd/flux) this can be utilized to automate releases in a GitOps manner, but the usage of Flux is not a strict requirement.
+Combined with [Flux](https://github.com/fluxcd/flux) it can to automate releases in a GitOps manner, but the use of Flux is not a strict requirement.

 The desired state of a Helm release is described through a Kubernetes Custom Resource named `HelmRelease`.
 Based on the creation, mutation or